OpenImagingLab/DualDn/docs/Real_captured.md

     - If you'd like to validate directly on real-captured images, open the `DualDn_Big.yml` file, set `mode` in `datasets/val/Real_captured` to `true` and set `mode` in `datasets/val/Synthetic` to `false`.
     - We recommend evaluating on real-captured images after training using the following test or inference code.

-4. Find the validation results in `'./experiments'`
+4. Find the training results in `'./experiments'`

 ## Test